chef/chef-workstation/docs-chef-io/content/workstation/knife_azure.md

 `--azure-publish-settings-file FILENAME`

 : Your Azure Publish Settings File

 `-c`, `--config CONFIG`

 : The configuration file to use.

 `--chef-zero-host HOST`

 : Host for starting chef-zero.

 `--chef-zero-port PORT`

 : Port (or port range) to start chef-zero on.
-Port ranges lik1000,1010
-    or 8889-9999 will try all given ports until one works.
+Port ranges such as 1000,1010 or 8889-9999 will try all given ports until one works.

 `--config-option OPTION=VALUE`

 : Override a single configuration option.

 `--[no-]color`

 : Use colored output, defaults to enabled.

 `-d`, `--disable-editing`

 : Do not open EDITOR, just accept the data as is.

 `--defaults`

 : Accept default values for all questions

 `-e`, `--editor EDITOR`

 : Set the editor to use for interactive commands

 `-E`, `--environment ENVIRONMENT`

-:   Set the Chef environment (except for in searches where this will be
+: Set the Chef environment (except for in searches where this will be flagrantly ignored)
-    flagrantly ignored)

 `-F`, `--format FORMAT`

 : Which format to use for output.

 `--[no-]fips`

 : Enable fips mode.

 `--[no-]listen`

 : Whether a local mode (-z) server binds to a port.

 `-h`, `--help`

 : Show help message.

 `-H HOSTNAME`, `--azure-api-host-name`

 : Your Azure host name

 `-k`, `--key KEY`

 : API Client Key

 `-p`, `--azure-mgmt-cert FILENAME`

 : Your Azure PEM file name.

 `-s`, `--server-url URL`

 : Chef Infra Server URL.

 `-S`, `--azure-subscription-id ID`

 : Your Azure subscription ID

 `--print-after`

 : Show the data after a destructive operation

 `--profile PROFILE`

 : The credentials profile to select

 `-u`, `--user USER API`

 : Client Username.

 `-v`, `--version`

 : Show Chef version.

 `-V`, `--verbose`

 : More verbose output.
 Use twice for maximum verbosity.

 `--verify-ssl-cert`

 : Verify SSL Certificates for communication over HTTPS.

 `-y`, `--yes`

 : Say yes to all prompts for confirmation.

 `-z`, `--local-mode`

 : Point knife commands at local repository instead of server.

 #### server create